-During 2020, the firm determined that it would take a more activist stance with respect to its investments in order to enhance the outcomes achievable through stewardship and engagement with companies in its portfolio.
-In particular, as described herein, the firm has sought to engage with issuers/borrowers on matters relating to corporate governance with a view to enhancing the long-term performance of such companies and, as a result, the performance of the firm's investments.
+During 2021, the firm continued to take an activist stance with respect to its investments in order to enhance the outcomes achievable through stewardship and engagement with companies in its portfolio.
+In particular, as described herein, the firm continues to seek to engage with issuers/borrowers on matters relating to corporate governance with a view to enhancing the long-term performance of such companies and, as a result, the performance of the firm's investments.